 About the Author

-Hillary’s extensive career is supported with way too many years studying business and marketing at Uni, including a MBA from the University of Queensland.
-Hillary is genuinely passionate about helping small to medium size businesses.
+Hillary’s extensive career is supported with a MBA and Bachelor of Business Management from the University of Queensland.
+Hillary is genuinely passionate about helping small to medium size businesses with their marketing.